 For example, if you search for a domain name with 123 Reg you get a whole host of alternative examples.
 In the below example, we’ve searched for bigdogs.com (which is taken) and the screenshot shows just some of the alternatives suggested.

 Once you know what domain name you want to buy, search for it using a domain name registrar like 123 Reg and see if it’s available.
 If it isn’t, you’ll need to try something else.
-(Or see if the domain name is available to buy in the aftermarket.)
-For this reason, it’s probably a good idea to draw up a list of potential domains before you start searching.
+It’s a good idea to make a list of options before you start searching.

 Once you’ve found a domain name you like and is available, register it as soon as you can.
 If you delay, you run the risk of losing your domain to someone else.
 If it’s available, you can buy your domain name with 123 Reg now.